Vitamin Deficiency Solutions

 Where to get Vitamin A

-- Vegetables such as Spinach, Lettuce, Collard Greens, Celery, Cabbage, Asparagus
+- Vegetables such as Spinach, Lettuce, Collard Greens, Celery, Cabbage and Asparagus

 - Fruit such as dried and fresh Apricots, Plumbs, Grapefruit, Watermelon